ECP-WarpX/picsar/README.md

 Time statistics refer to the computation of the simulation times spend in each significant part of the code.
 A final time survey is automatically provided at the end of a simulation with the stand-alone code.
 The time statisctics function enables to outpout in files the time spend in the main subroutines for each iteration.
 It corresponds to the section named `timestat`.

-## **6. Configuration of the input file**

-Input files are read by PICSAR at the beginning of a run and contain all the required simulation information.
-They should be in the same repository and renamed `input_file.pixr`.

-Examples of input files can be found in the directory `example_decks_fortran`.

-The structure of an input file is a division into sections.
-Sections start by `section::name` where `name` is the section name and end with `end::name`.
-Then these sections contain keywords and values to be specified according to what you want.
-In order to learn how to create your own input file and what are the available sections, use the Doxygen documentation.
-A page called input file configuration describes the sections and the keywords to set up a correct input file.